iuryt/gaussian_bump/README.md

 # Flow Over Gaussian Bump

-This is the MITgcm simulation of a flow over a gaussian bump.
+This is the MITgcm simulation of a flow over a gaussian bump based on [exp2](https://github.com/MITgcm/MITgcm/tree/master/verification/exp2) from MITgcm documentation.

 ## How to set up the experiment